apereo/cas/docs/cas-server-documentation/ticketing/Stateless-Ticket-Registry.md

 {% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-stateless-ticket-registry" %}

-<div class="alert alert-info"><strong>:information_source: Under Construction</strong><p>
-Greetings, intrepid explorer of cutting-edge features!
-You've stumbled upon our latest and greatest creation, but fair warning – it's still basking in the glow of the experimental stage.
-Everyone is counting on your courageous spirit to dive in, test it out, and share your thoughts.
-Rest assured, it will get better over time.
-Pardon our digital dust, and enjoy the ride!
-</p></div>

 ## Features

 - No centralized backend storage or caching technology is required to be present, configured, installed, managed, maintained, tuned, etc.